whalderman/search-quality-rater-guidelines-tldr/docs/tldr/for-designers.md

 > - We will consider a page to be "deceptive" if it may deceive users or trick search engines.
 All deceptive pages should be rated **Lowest**.
 > - Any page or website that may deceive or trick users should be rated **Lowest**, regardless of intent.

 Listed above, Google mentions many times throughout their guidelines that pages attempting to deceive users or search engines should receive the **Lowest** quality score; they will not rank.
-If you want your website to rank well within Google, there is only one thing a web designer needs to remember:
+As the web designer, there is only one thing you need to remember:

 ::: danger Do not deceive users